Rita Moreno: 1960–1969: Breakout with West Side Story

 In 1961, Moreno landed the role of Anita in Robert Wise and Jerome Robbins' film adaptation of Leonard Bernstein's and Stephen Sondheim's groundbreaking Broadway musical West Side Story, which had been played by Chita Rivera on Broadway.
 Moreno earned acclaim for her performance.
 Bosley Crowther of The New York Times described Moreno's performance full of "spitfire".
 Variety wrote, "Moreno...presents a fiery characterization and also scores hugely".
 The film went on to win ten Academy Awards including for Best Picture.
 Moreno won the Academy Award for Best Supporting Actress for that role.

 After winning the Oscar, Moreno thought she would be able to continue to perform less stereotypical film roles, but was disappointed:

 Ha, ha.
 I showed them.
 I didn't make another movie for seven years after winning the Oscar....
 Before West Side Story, I was always offered the stereotypical Latina roles.
 The Conchitas and Lolitas in westerns.
 I was always barefoot.
 It was humiliating, embarrassing stuff.
 But I did it because there was nothing else.
 After West Side Story, it was pretty much the same thing.
 A lot of gang stories.

+Moreno became frustrated with the situation and left to London, where she joined the cast of She Loves Me.
+Due to work limitations for foreigners in the United Kingdom, she returned to Broadway in The Sign in Sidney Brustein's Window.

 Moreno had a major role in Summer and Smoke (1961), released soon after West Side Story.
 She did appear in one film during her self-imposed exile from Hollywood – Cry of Battle (1963) – although it had been filmed directly before and after she won the Academy Award.
 She made her return to film in The Night of the Following Day (1968) with Marlon Brando, and followed that with Popi (1969), and Marlowe (1969) with James Garner.
 Moreno's Broadway credits include Last of the Red Hot Lovers (1969), the musical Gantry (1970), and The Ritz, for which she won the 1975 Tony Award for Best Featured Actress in a Play.
 She appeared in the female version of The Odd Couple that ran in Chicago, for which she won the Sarah Siddons Award in 1985.
 Her costar Sally Struthers later stated in an interview on Gilbert Gottfried's Amazing Colossal Podcast that it was an unpleasant experience until Rita Moreno, who Struthers alleges was mean-spirited towards her, left the play and was replaced by Brenda Vaccaro.